Film Studies

 You will study a diverse range of film, including Classical and New Hollywood films, such as Alien and Captain Fantastic, film from the Silent Era (Fritz Lang), experimental film (David Lynch) and British films, such as Trainspotting and Shaun of the Dead.
 You will learn how film and film practice has a significance in national, global and historical contexts, as well as looking at social, cultural, political and technological contexts.
 You will learn how films use constructs such as narrative, genre, representation, spectatorship and aesthetics to create meaning by deconstructing and then creating a screenplay and short film to apply your learning.
 This course is perfect compliment to subjects such as English, History, Psychology, and Photography, as well as other Arts and Humanities subjects.
 Film Studies is the ideal choice if you want that balance between the academic study of films and creative filmmaking practice.

-Students should have achieved 5 GCSEs at grades 9-5 including a Grade 5 or above in English.
+Grade 5 or above in GCSE English Language or English Language.
 You do not need to have previously studied that Film Studies at GCSE to take this course.

 70% Examination (2 exams, end of year 13)